ffund/tcp-ip-essentials/lab-multicast-basic/simple.md

 ### Exercise - Default multicast group membership

-On each of the four hosts - romeo, juliet, hamlet, and ophelia - execute
+On each of the four hosts - romeo, juliet, hamlet, and ophelia - run

 ```
-ip maddr
+ip maddr show dev eth1
 ```

-to show the multicast groups the host is a member of.
+to show the multicast groups the host is a member of on its `eth1` interface.

-**Lab report**: How many IPv4 multicast groups did each experiment interface belong to on the experiment interface, `EXPIFACE1`?
+**Lab report**: How many IPv4 multicast groups did each experiment interface belong to on the experiment interface, `eth1`?
 Refer to the [list of multicast group IDs registered with IANA](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml).
 Is the multicast group that these hosts belong to a special "well-known" group?
 What is it used for?
 Explain the purpose of this specific multicast group, *in your own words*.

 ### Exercise - MAC addresses for multicast, broadcast, and unicast addresses

 In this exercise, we will see how MAC addresses are derived for different types of destination addresses - multicast, broadcast, and unicast.

-(Note: in this exercise, we are not at all concerned with which hosts *reply* to the ICMP echo messages.
+(Note: in this exercise, we are not at all concerned with which hosts *reply* to the ICMP echo messages - in many cases, there will be no reply.
 The purpose of this exercise is to look at the destination MAC addresses in the ICMP echo *request* headers.)

 Run

 ```
-sudo tcpdump -i EXPIFACE1 -w simple-multicast-mac-$(hostname -s).pcap
+sudo tcpdump -i eth1 -w simple-multicast-mac-$(hostname -s).pcap
 ```

 on romeo to capture all packets.
 Then, we will generate a few multicast, broadcast, and unicast frames.